-During priority registration each term, the academic advisor will inform students of the specifics for registering for the following term.
+Each term during priority registration, the Academic advisor will inform students of the specifics for registering for the following term.
 If an agency or faculty is not confirmed at the time of registration, the section will be listed as unknown agency and/or staff.

-Students registering on Enrollment Services portal are encouraged to follow these guidelines:
+Students registering on Enrollment Services are encouraged to follow these guidelines:

 - 1. Students are encouraged not to go to a clinical agency more than two times unless it is the only agency available. - 2.
 Students are encouraged to only schedule clinical with the same faculty member twice. - 3.
-Students are encouraged not to attend a clinical agency in which they are employed unless it is the only agency available for that course. - 4.
-When planning work hours students should not schedule work hours the evening or night before clinical practice.
-Safe patient care and effective learning depend in part on being well rested and adequately prepared.
+Students are encouraged not to register for a clinical agency on the nursing unit in which they are employed unless it is the only clinical agency available for the course. - 4.
+When planning work hours students are strongly advised to have a minimum of 8 hours between a work shift and a college laboratory or agency visit.
+Students who are found to be falling asleep and/or extremely fatigued during a college laboratory and/or agency visit will be sent home.
+Being sent home will result in a college laboratory and/or agency visit absence.
+Safe patient care and effective learning depend in part on being wellrested and adequately prepared.